szdowk/vinsa1060plus-driver-all-in-one/README.md

-**You need to connect your tablet and run the driver prior to launching a drawing software otherwise the device will not be recognized by it.**
+>  :clipboard: **You need to connect your tablet and run the driver prior to launching a drawing software otherwise the device will not be recognized by it.**

-## Configuring tablet
+# Configuring tablet

 Configuration of the driver placed in `~/.config/config-vin1060plus/config-vin1060plus.yaml` file.